+

 The access manager module contains two main modules:

-Use authorization information to determine whether a caller has the necessary privilege to request a service.
-We can store authorization information many ways.
-For example, with each resource, we can store an access-control list, which contains a list of users and user privileges.
-Another way to store the information is to associate a list of resources and the corresponding privileges with each user.
-This list is called a capability list.
+Authorization information can be stored in a variety of ways.
+We can store an access-control list, which contains a list of users and user privileges.
+We can associate a list of resources and the corresponding privileges with each user (Capability list).

-Three special subjects are not defined by the J2EE model: AllAuthenticatedUsers, AllAuthenticatedInTrustedRealms, and Everyone.
-A special subject is a product-defined entity that is defined outside of the user registry.
+Three special subjects are not defined by the J2EE model.
+A special subject is a product-defined entity defined outside of the user registry.
 This entity is used to generically represent a class of users or groups in the registry.

 Users can be assigned to more than one role; the permissions granted to the user are the union of the permissions granted to each role.
 Additionally, if the authentication mechanism supports the grouping of users, these groups can be assigned to roles.
 Assigning a group to a role has the same effect as assigning each individual user to the role.